 Legal Defenses for Accessory After the Fact – PC 32

-If that person is armed with a weapon or is acting strangely and you feel threatened, just because you helped them doesn't necessarily mean that you should be charged and convicted of accessory after the fact.
+If that person is armed with a weapon or is acting strangely, and you feel threatened, just because you helped them doesn't necessarily mean that you should be charged and convicted of accessory after the fact.
 So, several different defenses can be utilized in this accessory after-the-fact case, but it will spin and be determined on the facts of your particular case.

 Best Strategy if You're Charged?

 If the prosecutors have issues proving the accessory after the fact case, it may be possible to have the charges dismissed.
-If dismissal is not an option, your attorney may be able to negotiate a plea deal to mitigate the charges down to a lesser offense.
+If dismissal is not an option, your attorney may be able to negotiate a plea deal to mitigate the charges to a lesser offense.
 This could result in probation, a misdemeanor charge, or even the possibility of having the matter expunged from your record.

 To put yourself in the best position to get your matter dismissed or mitigated down to something less, you will need to assist your attorney with getting character letters and giving your version of events.